-Having identified your project/research idea, you are ready to begin researching the companies and foundations that may have an interest in financially supporting it.
-If you do not have prospective funders in mind, use the tips below to determine which companies and foundations are funding similar work in your field:
+Once you’ve identified your project or research idea, you can start researching the companies and foundations that may want to support it.
+If you do not have prospective funders in mind, use these tips to determine which companies and foundations are funding similar work in your field:

 - Talk with colleagues

-- Look at which organizations fund the professional associations to which you belong and if they have their own funding programs
+- Consider the organizations that fund professional associations you belong to and see if they have their own funding programs

-- Review articles in research journals (funders are often acknowledged for their support)
+- Review relevant articles in research journals, where funders are often acknowledged for their support

-- When attending events, note if funders are thanked for support
+- At events, note if funders are thanked for sponsoring them

 Boston University also has internal grant programs that are designed to seed or bridge your work between external grants, including:

-Once you have identified a prospective funder, closely review what and who the foundation has previously supported to determine how closely aligned the foundation’s interest is to your project and the range of its funding potential.
-This information can often be found on a foundation’s website, in its annual report, or in any of its other publications, including the foundation’s Form 990 tax return for the past few years, each of which includes information on funding recipients and amount.
+Once you have identified a prospective funder, closely review projects the foundation has supported before to determine whether its interests are closely aligned with your project and how much funding potential it has.
+You can often find this information on a foundation’s website, in its annual report, or in any of its other publications, including the foundation’s Form 990 tax returns for the past few years, which include information on funding recipients and amount.

 In general, we ask that you notify Foundation Relations before you respond to an RFP.
-Often there are simultaneous requests of the same foundation.
-Recognizing that each circumstance is different, we will discuss with you ways in which we can, or even should, be involved.
-Sometimes, we will simply provide you with any insight we have to help with your proposal, including the foundation’s historical relationship with the University and its typical grant size.
+The same foundation may be receiving similar proposals at the same time.
+Recognizing that each circumstance is different, we will discuss with you how we can, or even should, be involved.
+Sometimes we will simply provide you with any insight we have to help with your proposal, including the foundation’s historical relationship with the University and its typical grant size.

 Many foundations require a letter of inquiry (LOI) as a first step in the proposal process.
-After reviewing the applicant’s LOI, the funder will decide whether or not they wish to request a full proposal.
-Review the specific guidelines to determine whether or not a LOI is requested.
+After reviewing the applicant’s LOI, the funder will decide whether to request a full proposal.
+Review the foundation’s specific guidelines to determine whether you need to submit an LOI.

-A LOI should be a brief and concise (2–3 pages), but thorough presentation of the need or problem you have identified, the proposed solution, and your qualifications for implementing that solution.
-Similar to a full proposal, a LOI should include an introduction, the amount of funding requested, a statement of need and your proposed solution, a discussion of methodology/activities, a description of the organization and qualifications for undertaking this project, a list of other prospective funders for the project, and contact information for the prospective project director.
+An LOI should be a brief, concise (2–3 pages), but thorough presentation of the need or problem you have identified, your proposed solution, and your qualifications for implementing that solution.
+Like a full proposal, an LOI should include:

-Foundation Relations can help in drafting an LOI or provide feedback on what you’ve written.
-If you would like our input, please complete our questionnaire for faculty.
+Foundation Relations can help you draft an LOI or give feedback on one you’ve written.
+If you would like our input, please complete our faculty questionnaire.

-NOTE: If the foundation requires a budget more detailed than a summary amount requested, please coordinate with your departmental administrators to ensure accuracy.
+NOTE: If the foundation requires a budget more detailed than just the amount you’re requesting, please coordinate with your departmental administrators to ensure accuracy.

 A foundation may require the submission of a proposal as the first step in soliciting support or may invite you to submit a full proposal after responding favorably to your LOI.

-Before writing the full proposal, carefully review the guidelines and deadlines for the foundation’s grant program.
-Should you have any questions about the requirements, please feel free to contact Foundation Relations for assistance.
+Before writing your full proposal, carefully review the guidelines and deadlines for the foundation’s grant program.
+If you have any questions about the requirements, please contact Foundation Relations for assistance.

 The proposal will vary in length depending on the funder and will often be accompanied by various institutional documents.
 Unless a foundation requires you to use a specific format, the proposal will generally include:

-Part of the proposal will likely be a budget.
-The budget is an important component of a proposal as it represents a financial picture of the project.
+Your proposal will likely need to include a budget.
+It’s important because it gives a financial picture of the project.
 A well-crafted budget can add greatly to the grantmaker’s understanding of your project.
-Depending on the funder’s guidelines, the budget may be a simple one-page statement of projected expenses, or an entire spreadsheet, including projected support and revenue and a detailed narrative that explains various items of expense or revenue.
+Depending on the funder’s guidelines, the budget may be a simple one-page statement of projected expenses or a comprehensive spreadsheet, including projected expenses and revenue, with a detailed narrative that explains each item.